Oranjestad Port of Call

 Many of Aruba's attractions are easily accessible from the port by bus or taxi.
 The closest beach is Druif, and Eagle Beach is a bit further north.
 For history buffs, Oranjestad's downtown streets are lined with Dutch colonial houses, the Archaeological Museum exhibits local Arawak artefacts and the Numismatic Museum houses a vast collection of coins salvaged from shipwrecks in the area.
 The nearby Willem III tower was built to act as a lighthouse, another notable site.
 There are plenty of 24-hour casinos in town for passengers to try their luck at.

-Cuba's Cookin' - try the plantain chips with muy picante salsa (jalapeño, habanero, cilantro, garlic and olive oil)
+Cuba's Cookin' - try the plantain chips with guacamole, and wash it down with a fresh Mojito.

 Dutch pancakes (crêpes)